|About Sara Carter|

 Bailey returned home from rehabilitation in Northern California, and despite his blindness, he (with the help of a friend and his brother) constructed a bedroom, bathroom, and also a playroom for their children.

 Carter and Bailey have two children together, a daughter and a son.
 Their daughter Analiese is nick-named “Demando Commando” and their son’s name is Benjamin.

 Currently, Carter lives with her family in Washington, D.C.

 Sara Carter’s Career

 In March 2002, Carter started working as a Senior Reporter with the Los Angeles News Group.
 She worked there for five years and two months.
-After that, Carter joined as a National Security Correspondent at The Washington Times.
-She worked there for three years and one month during which she spent most of her time traveling and covering the war on terror in Afghanistan and other parts.
+After that, Carter joined The Washington Times as a National Security Correspondent.
+She worked there for three years and one month, during which she spent most of her time traveling and covering the war on terror in Afghanistan and other parts.

 For two years and one month, Carter was a Senior Reporter at TheBlaze.
 She broke several national and international stories.
 Additionally, she produced many episodes on ISIS and National Security Series.

 For seven months, from May 2016 to November 2016, Carter worked as Senior Correspondent with Circa.
 In December 2017, she started working as a Fox News Contributor and Investigative Reporter at Darkwire Inc. and Fox News.